Chopper1337/srvrupload_kde/README.md

 I have briefly described the meaning of each variable in the comments above them.

+## Known issues

+* Issues to do with files with spaces in their names.

 ## Info

 Thanks to [Jamesjon](https://www.pling.com/u/jamesjon/) for his many many Dolphin Service Menus I could follow through to learn how to write this one. for his many many scripts I could follow through to learn how to write this one.